quimnuss/EcoDuet/README.md

 - [x] Fase 2: Begin Empty start Fase
 - [x] Create a Tutorial Level
 - [x] Add a Tree Elder
-- [ ] Add visual instructions on what to do
+- [~] Add visual instructions to the Tutorial level on what to do
-- [ ] Make a pig elder seed, a fox elder seed and a stag elder seed.
+- [x] Make a pig elder seed, a fox elder seed and a stag elder seed.
 - [ ] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
 - [ ] Add a choose map option